 Securities may be offered both publicly and privately.
 Public security offerings are those made to the general public without limitation.
 In this context, a bank will often act as an underwriter to the security and purchase the entirety of the security issue to then resell it to the public.
 Requirements of public offerings may include:

 - A letter of agreement between the company and the underwriting party.

 - A disclosure statement being filed with the SEC, which may include details on the business, financial conditions, liabilities, and the future prospects of the business.

 - SEC review, which may include extensive dialogue between the SEC and the lawyer of the company wishing to make a public offering.

 Once the SEC is convinced that the appropriate level of disclosure has been made, the registration statement will be deemed effective and the securities sale may commence.

 Private security offerings, on the other hand, simply involve the selling of debt or equity to an investor group more limited than the general public.
 Private offerings do not require disclosure statements to be filed with the SEC, but private disclosure statements must be issued to any potential investors.

 Determining what securities to buy requires a great deal of analysis and research.
 If you need help understanding securities law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.